keenshi/Non-fungible-token-tryout/README.md

 # NFT
 NFTs for the win!! </br>
+Fun little NFT 3d model created for trying NFT on OpenSea. </br>
-Texture files not added as per copyright issues.
+Texture files not added as per copyright issues. </br>